-Here is the listing of Best reference books on Algorithms.
+Here is the full list of best reference books on Algorithms.

 |1.
 “Introduction to Algorithms” by T. H. Cormen, C. L. Leiserson, R. L. Rivest, and C. Stein

 Book Review: This book contains a number of algorithms and provides in-depth analysis and design of those algorithms which is well understood by readers at all levels.
 In addition, the algorithms also contain pseudo code which is easily understood by the readers.
 There are chapters which cover new topics like linear programming, randomized algorithms, probabilistic analysis and multithreaded algorithms.
 Improvised algorithms on Dynamic Programming and Greedy Techniques are also included in the book.
 The book also contains special algorithms on string matching, computational geometry and number theory.